Kitware/CMake/Help/prop_tgt/COMPILE_WARNING_AS_ERROR.rst

 Specify whether to treat warnings on compile as errors.
 If enabled, adds a flag to treat warnings on compile as errors.
+If the :option:`cmake --compile-no-warning-as-error` option is given on the :manual:`cmake(1)` command line, this property is ignored.

 This property is not implemented for all compilers.
 It is silently ignored if there is no implementation for the compiler being used.
 The currently